ARCHER2-HPC/archer2-docs/docs/user-guide/tds.md

     + ARCHER2 CSE service modules available but not all software installed on TDS `/work` file system - i.e. you may be able to load a module but the software it points to may not be available.
 Check if the software is actually installed before trying to use it.

  - GCC 12.2.0 (gcc/g++/gfortran) compiler has been shown to give incorrect numerical results for a number of software packages (VASP, CASTEP.
 CP2K).
 If you want to use this compiler version we recommend checking output carefully.
 We may remove this version from the PE software stack installed on the full system as part of the software upgrade.

+ - Singularity + MPI does not currently work - MPI executable in the Singularity container segfaults.

+ - Energy use data is not available from TDS compute nodes.